What is DNSSEC? How does it work?

 What is DNSSEC?

-Domain Name System (DNS) is a hierarchical and decentralized naming system used to identify computers reachable through the internet or other networks.
-It translates domain names such as www.bunny.net to an IP address A.B.C.D and vice versa.
+Domain Name System (DNS) is a hierarchical and decentralized naming system used to identify computers on networks.
+It translates domain names such as www.bunny.net to an IP address like198.51.100.1 and vice versa.

 DNS was designed in the 1980s when the Internet was much smaller, and security was not a primary consideration in its design.
 As a result, there is no way to verify the authenticity of the DNS response.
-We can only check if the DNS response has come from the same IP address as the DNS request was sent to, which is not a strong authentication mechanism.
+Computers only check if the DNS response comes from the same IP address as the DNS request was sent to, which is not a strong authentication mechanism.
 An attacker can easily masquerade as a DNS server and modify DNS packets.
-This issue is amplified with the use of DNS cache to speed up the DNS responses, which can now store forged data.
+This issue is amplified with the use of DNS cache to speed up the DNS responses, which can store forged data.
 This type of attack is called DNS cache poisoning.

-The Domain Name System Security Extensions (DNSSEC) is a package of extension specifications defined by the Internet Engineering Task Force (IETF) for securing data exchanged in the DNS in Internet Protocol (IP) networks.
+The Domain Name System Security Extensions (DNSSEC) is a package of extension specifications defined by the Internet Engineering Task Force (IETF) for securing data exchanged via DNS.
 The protocol provides cryptographic authentication of data, authenticated denial of existence, and data integrity, but not availability or confidentiality.

 In short, DNSSEC was designed to protect applications using DNS from accepting forged or manipulated DNS data.
 All responses from DNSSEC protected zones are digitally signed.
-DNS resolver is now able to check the digital signature and confirm if the information is identical (unmodified and complete) to the information published by the zone owner and served on an authoritative DNS server.
+A DNS resolver checks the digital signature and confirms if the information is identical (unmodified and complete) to the information published by the zone owner and served on an authoritative DNS server.
 Besides the IP address, DNSSEC also protects any data published in the DNS, including text records and mail exchange records and can be used to bootstrap other security systems (e.g. certificate records, SSH fingerprints, and IPSec public keys).

 However, DNSSEC doesn't provide confidentiality of data.
 All DNSSEC responses are authenticated, but not encrypted.
 Also, DNSSEC does not protect against DoS attacks directly, though it indirectly provides some benefits, due to signature checking determining trustworthy parties.
-So, to provide these two requirements additional security services need to be used.
+So, these two requirements require additional security services.

 How does DNSSEC work?